shariq1989/cookbook/content/recipe/tandoori_chicken.md

 * 1-2 rimmed bakings sheets
 * A wire rack

-####  Can I freeze the drumsticks?
+####  Can I freeze drumsticks?

 Yes, first allow the drumsticks to cool completely and then add them to a freezer-safe container.
-Chicken drumsticks will freeze for up to 4months.
+Chicken drumsticks will freeze for up to 4 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it in the oven or the microwave.

 ### INSTRUCTIONS: STEP-BY-STEP